DavidWells/davidwells.io-v1/content/blog/2016-04-28-practical-advice-on-learning-to-code.md

 This is where my journey began.

-Getting started can be a little rough for first timers.
+Getting started can be a little rough for first-timers.
 Figuring out how to access your site's files from an FTP client feels foreign and harder than it needs to be.

-Once you get over an initial "setup" phase the real learning and aha moments begin.
+Once you get over an initial "setup" phase, the real learning and aha moments begin.

-I started simple with a dead simple approach.
+I started simple with a dead-simple approach.

-> "what happens when I change this"
+> "what happens when I change this?"
 > - me learning to code step by step

 An example of my thought process when starting out flowed something like this: